jaderigby/segments/README.md

 ## Panels, Baby! ##

-Another feature to the Segments library comes in the form of "Panels".
+Another feature of the Segments library comes in the form of "Panels".

 "What are panels," you ask?
 Glad you asked!